 Tip #2: Make sure to include all important points

 I can conduct training in different areas.
-My expertise includes the ability to analyse the potential of every trainee and develop effective training programs.
+My expertise includes the ability to analyze the potential of every trainee and develop effective training programs.
 Also, I have charisma and I can inspire people whenever called upon to do so.

 [VIDEO] Top 20 Trainer Interview Questions with Sample Answers: ► Subscribe for more useful videos